-In 2007 Dr. Barnes began serving as a chaplain and mentor to international graduate students at Oxford University.
-As part of the Oxford Character Project, the Graduate Christian Union, Trinity Forum and the Veritas Forum, he encouraged skeptical graduate students to consider the Gospel of Jesus Christ and nurtured Christian students in the integration of their faith and work.
-In 2013 he was named inaugural Dean of the Marketplace Institute, Ridley College, Melbourne, Australia.
+In 2007, Dr. Barnes began serving as a chaplain and mentor to international graduate students at Oxford University.
+As part of the Oxford Character Project, the Graduate Christian Union, Trinity Forum, and the Veritas Forum, he encouraged skeptical graduate students to consider the Gospel of Jesus Christ and nurtured Christian students in the integration of their faith and work.
+In 2013, he was named inaugural Dean of the Marketplace Institute, Ridley College, Melbourne, Australia.

-Professor Barnes’s fellowships include: the Oxford Centre for Christianity and Culture (Regent’s Park College, Oxford) IFES (Leuven, Belgium), Ridley College (Melbourne, Australia), and the Royal Society for the Encouragement of Arts, Manufactures and Commerce (FRSA).
+Professor Barnes’s fellowships include: the Oxford Centre for Religion and Culture (Regent’s Park College, Oxford), IFES (Leuven, Belgium), Ridley College (Melbourne, Australia), and the Royal Society for the Encouragement of Arts, Manufactures and Commerce (FRSA).
 The Society was founded in 1754, and Charles Dickens, Adam Smith, Benjamin Franklin, Karl Marx, William Hogarth, John Diefenbaker, Stephen Hawking and Tim Berners-Lee are some of the notable past and present Fellows.